This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Visit the Otavalo Market

-Otavalo is a small town nestled in the Andean highlands, surrounded by volcanoes, and has a charm only mountain villages can hold.
+Otavalo is a small town nestled in the Andean highlands, surrounded by volcanoes, and it has a charm only mountain villages can hold.
 It is famously known for the Otavalo Market, which is the largest Indigenous market in South America.

 As you walk through the market, you’ll see bright, vibrant colors everywhere you turn, gorgeous fabrics, textiles, and handcrafted items.

 To be honest, driving 2 hours just to hit the market isn’t completely worth it for me.
 While the market is impressive, that’s really the only exciting thing to see in Otavalo.
-This is why I highly recommend booking a tour that includes stops at other sites because there are plenty of cool things to see, you just have to get to them!
+This is why I highly recommend booking a tour that includes stops at other sites, because there are plenty of cool things to see, you just have to get to them!

 Afterward, you’ll head to my favorite stop on this tour, Peguche Waterfall.
 This waterfall is not only a beautiful scenic part of the day, but it also holds important spiritual and ritual significance for Indigenous people, which was really fascinating to learn about.